lxing1988/P01_ICTools/01_TopMaker/readme.txt

 Description :
-  This is a verilog top level connecton project.
+  This is a verilog top level connection project.
 The script is writen by perl.

 Author : Bruce